The desert is an intensely harsh place. Seldom are animals suitable for living in deserts due to their severe heat and inherent dryness.

 4. Wasp

-There are a wide variety of wasp species that live in the desert, making them an interesting group of insects that live in the desert.
+There is a wide variety of wasp species that live in the desert, making them an interesting group of insects.

 While some wasps live in colonies, others are solitary.
 While some wasps feed on plants, others are predatory.

-The digger wasp is one fascinating kind of wasp.
+The digger wasp is a fascinating species.
 Digging tunnels beneath the earth, digger wasps construct their nests.

 Following the female’s egg laying in the burrow, the wasp’s larvae consume insects that the female has captured and brought to them.

-The cuckoo wasp is an additional fascinating kind of wasp.
-Because they are parasitic, cuckoo wasps lay their eggs in other wasps’ nests.
+The cuckoo wasp is another fascinating kind of wasp.
+Because it is parasitic, cuckoo wasps lay their eggs in other wasps’ nests.

 The eggs and larvae of other wasp species are consumed by the cuckoo wasp larvae when they hatch.